 It’s a hot summer day and your kids are begging and pleading for you to buy them sodas — but your dentist has taught you that water is a better thirst quencher and won’t damage their teeth in the process.

-While dentists — and most parents — know that sugary soda is bad, many parents do not realize that soda, even diet, is as bad as candy if eaten consistently.
+While dentists — and most parents — know that sugary soda is bad, many parents do not realize that soda, even diet, can do the same if not more damage than candy does if eaten consistently.
+One of the main dangers of candy is that sugar produces plaque which causes cavities.
+Hard and sticky candy stick around longer and therefore produce more plaque.

 Protecting Teeth from Sugary Drinks